markshapiro/webpack-merge-and-include-globally/README.md

 #### transform

-As an object that maps resulting file names to tranform methods that will be applied on merged content before saving.
+Object that maps resulting file names to tranform methods that will be applied on merged content before saving.
 Use to minify / uglify the result.
 <br/>For example to minify the final merge result of `vendor.js`, do:
 ```
 new MergeIntoSingle({